Equidistant Points 2

-Directions: Using the digits 1 to 9 at most one time each, fill in the boxes to create two points that are equidistant from (4,-1).
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to create two points that are equidistant from (4,-1).

 Hint